simarbhatt/Portfolio_Projects/Bellabeat_CaseStudy/README.md

 1. **Data link** - https://www.kaggle.com/datasets/arashnic/fitbit
 2. **Data source** - Preprocessed and shared on Kaggle platform by Mobius.
 It contains personal fitness tracker data from over thirty FitBit users who have given consent to use their data.
 3. **Metadata:**  - [Metadata](https://docs.google.com/spreadsheets/d/1FPTn2nm8lWLAFDUlbRtW91OB5bUqDKDyCT6997yA-4I/edit?usp=sharing) is available in the form of 18 .CSV files.
 However, the tables found relevant to analysis were only 5 - daily_activity, hourly_calories, hourly_steps, hourly_intensities and daily_sleep.
 Reason for the elimination of other tables is given under the Section 2.3.
-4. **Preparation** - Downloaded the datasets using the Kaggle link given above --> Previewed and renamed in Google Sheets --> Uploaded the dataset in Bigquery.
+4. **Preparation** - Downloaded the datasets using the Kaggle link given above --> Previewed and renamed in Google Sheets --> Uploaded the dataset in BigQuery.

 **2.2 Dataset Credibility (ROCCC)**
 1. **Reliability** - Open-access dataset made available through Kaggle, with verified source.